opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 ## Next steps

-If you are using the Security plugin, the previous request to `_cat/nodes?v` might have failed with an initialization error.
+If you are using the security plugin, the previous request to `_cat/nodes?v` might have failed with an initialization error.
 To initialize the plugin, run `elasticsearch/plugins/opendistro_security/tools/securityadmin.sh`.
 A sample command that uses the demo certificates might look like this:

 ```bash
 sudo ./securityadmin.sh -cd ../securityconfig/ -icl -nhnv -cacert /etc/elasticsearch/root-ca.pem -cert /etc/elasticsearch/kirk.pem -key /etc/elasticsearch/kirk-key.pem -h <private-ip>